KryteTeam/DiscordAutoupdate/README.md

 # DiscordAutoupdate
 This tool automatically updates Discord on Debian based Linux systems
+Currently a work in progress.